 • Thermodynamics & Heat Transfer: First and second laws, energy balances, thermodynamic cycles, phase diagrams, conduction, convection, and radiation.
 Master the ideal gas law and be able to apply the first law to open and closed systems.

-• Electricity, Power & Magnetism: DC and AC circuits, Ohm’s law, Kirchhoff’s laws, power calculations, capacitance, inductance, and basic electromagnetic theory.
-Practice solving series-parallel resistor networks and AC phasor problems.
+• Basic Electrical Engineering: DC and AC circuits, Ohm’s law, Kirchhoff’s laws, power calculations, capacitance, inductance, and basic electromagnetic theory.

 • Instrumentation & Controls: Sensors, transducers, signal conditioning, control system fundamentals (PID controllers, transfer functions, block diagrams, stability criteria).
 Review Bode plots and understand open-loop vs. closed-loop behavior.